DIY Picture Frame Moulding in the Master Bedroom

 I highly recommend painting the entire room before you get started on adding the trim, and also pre-painting the trim before installing it.
 I’ll touch more on that in a minute, but just know that my two favorite Wagner tools were ginormous time-savers in this project and I wouldn’t recommend tackling a project like this without them!

 Once your room is painted – you’re ready for the fun (also, exhausting) part.
-Let’s install some trim!
+Let’s install some picture frame moulding!

 tools + Materials needed: